Niels Hoegh Bronnum: Return to missionary work (1919)

 Though Brønnum broke away from the mission to prioritize his wife's health, in 1919 after she had recovered, he felt called to mission service again and offered to go to a new place of duty.
 Upon his arrival, he again showed a form of connection with the colonial authorities and natives, as he was able to influence the selection of a new king for the Bachama tribe.
 He leveraged these relationships to help found a Nigerian church.
 He also participated in the construction of a boarding school meant to train Nigerian Evangelists.
 He completed other projects including the founding of a boarding school for training Nigerian evangelists.

 In 1922, Brønnum took over the new post of Secretary to the Danish Mission.
-Brønnum was given the new post of secretary when the mission was suffering financially, leading to increased difficulty getting new missionaries out into the field.
+Brønnum was given the new post of secretary when the mission was suffering financially, leading to increased difficulty in getting new missionaries out into the field.
 There were cuts in missionaries' stipends and reduced vacation days which led to enmity within the mission.
 Brønnum conducted his work in Denmark, but he often returned to Nigeria to solve complicated issues, such as the controversies that arose when experienced missionaries, Dagmar Rose and Peter Jensen, experimented with a new treatment for disease.
-Brønnum stirred controversy when he agreed that the missionaries should remain expelled.

-By 1930, the Danish Branch had become well established amongst the other European missions.
+By 1930, the Danish Branch had become well-established amongst the other European missions.
 The mission at that time had forty missionaries on its staff and seven deputation secretaries, which was considered a lot given that their field population at the time was about four million.